unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-0/lesson-2_Setup MetaMask.md

 ![image-20230816161348702](/images/Polygon-Whitelist-NFT/section-0/0_2_3.png)

-Click "Connect wallet" on the right side of the screen, select "Injected Web3 Provider," and then click on MetaMask to connect the wallet (Polygon Mainnet is the main network, while Mumbai is the testnet - we choose to Connect to Mumbai).
+Click "Connect wallet" on the right side of the screen, select "Injected web3 Provider," and then click on MetaMask to connect the wallet（Polygon Mainnet is the main network, while Mumbai is the testnet - we choose to Connect to Mumbai）.

 ![image-20230114120433122](/images/Polygon-Whitelist-NFT/section-0/0_2_4.png)